pingcap/docs-cn/statement-summary-tables.md

 The `statements_summary_evicted` table records the recent 24 periods during which SQL statements are evicted from the statement summary.
 The `statements_summary_evicted` table is updated every 30 minutes.

-The system variables above have two scopes: global and session.
-These scopes work differently from other system variables:

-- After setting the global variable, your setting applies to the whole cluster immediately.
-- After setting the session variable, your setting applies to the current TiDB server immediately.
-This is useful when you debug on a single TiDB server instance.
-- The session variable has a higher read priority.
-The global variable is read only when no session variable is set.
-- If you set the session variable to a blank string, the global variable is re-read.

 > **Note:**
 >
 > The `tidb_stmt_summary_history_size`, `tidb_stmt_summary_max_stmt_count`, and `tidb_stmt_summary_max_sql_length` configuration items affect memory usage.
 It is recommended that you adjust these configurations based on your needs.
 It is not recommended to set them too large values.